-AmeriGlide only has seven stairlifts available, but that includes chairs for indoor, outdoor, straight and curved staircases.
-Every product is listed with the base price of the lift, so you have a good idea of what you’re paying from the get-go.
-Ameriglide also lists costs for extra features and accessories, but not installation costs.
-This is because the customer is responsible for installing each unit.
-However, AmeriGlide designs its lifts to be easy to install without the help of a professional and has detailed instructions both on its website and with the stairlift.
+There are only seven AmeriGlide stairlifts, but that includes chairs for indoor, outdoor, straight and curved staircase options.
+Every stairlift is listed with the base price of the lift, so you have a good idea of what you’ll be paying.
+AmeriGlide also lists costs for extra features and accessories, but not installation costs.

-Every AmeriGlide stairlift is clearly priced online, including add-ons, and is the only stairlift company we reviewed that lets you buy directly through its website.
+Each AmeriGlide stairlift is clearly priced online, including add-ons, and is the only stairlift company we reviewed that lets you buy directly through its website.
 Part of the reason its lifts are lower priced than others is that it uses aluminum rails instead of steel.
-Stairlifts from AmeriGlide are only covered by a one year warranty.
+It's worth noting that AmeriGlide stairlifts are only covered by a one year warranty.

 2. Stannah: Best curved stairlifts

-Every curved stairlift by Stannah is custom made for your home.
-Though the selection is limited, each lift has several seating options including heated chairs, to make them more personalized.
-Its perch-style seats are helpful for those that have a hard time getting up and down from a traditional chair.
-Instead, the perch lets you stay more upright and puts less pressure on knees, hips, and backs.
+Its perch-style seats are helpful for those who need more assistance getting up and down from a traditional chair.
+How?
+The perch enables you to stay more upright and puts less pressure on your knees, hips, and backs.

-Stannah doesn’t offer bariatric models but does have both indoor and outdoor stairlifts.
-Its dealers and service technicians are friendly and helpful, and every stairlift includes a 10 year warranty.
+Stannah stairlifts don’t include bariatric models, but the brand does offer indoor and outdoor stairlifts.
+Stannah dealers and service technicians are friendly and helpful, and every stairlift comes with a 10-year warranty.

 Every Harmar stairlift mounts to either your existing railings or to the ground instead of the wall to cut down on the time and renovations needed to install your lift.
 The patented quiet drive system keeps the lift steady while in motion and is safely encased to keep oil and residue from falling on your floors.
 Harmar stairlifts include additional safety features like motion sensors, seatbelts, and key locks.

 You can choose up to six different chair colors to match the decor of your home or office building.
-Most stairlifts offered by Harmar work in either a private home or in a commercial building, including residential living facilities.
-The best model offered by Harmar, the Pinnacle Heavy Duty, holds up to 600 pounds.
+Most Harmar stairlifts work in either a private home or in a commercial building, including residential living facilities.
+The best stairlift offered by Harmar, the Pinnacle Heavy Duty, holds up to 600lbs.

-Acorn is the best company to go with if you need a stairlift installed quickly.
-The whole process of purchasing and installing an Acorn stairlift is only a few days with some areas offering next-day installation once the unit is bought.
+Acorn is the best stairlift company to choose if you need a stairlift installed quickly.
+The whole process of purchasing and installing an Acorn stairlift takes just a few days, with some areas offering next-day installation once the stairlift has been purchased.

 The batteries of Acorn’s stairlifts should last for five years before needing to be replaced.
-However many users complain that its batteries tend to die within two years of purchase.
+However, many existing users complain that Acorn's stairlift batteries tend to die within two years of purchase.
 And in order to fix the problem, you’ll need to open an issue ticket with Acorn then wait for a technician to get around to visiting you with the part you need replacing.

-Weight limits: Every stairlift has a maximum weight limit with most holding between 300 and 350 pounds.
+Weight limits: Every stairlift has a maximum weight limit with most holding between 300-350lbs.
 Lifts that hold more than this are known as bariatric stairlifts.
-On average, bariatric units hold up to 400 pounds, but there are some companies that offer models that hold up to 600 pounds.
+On average, bariatric units hold up to 400lbs, but there are some companies that offer models that hold up to 600lbs.

 Rails: Some stairlifts have a single rail system while others have two.
 Rails are either curved or straight depending on how your stairs are laid out.
 Depending on the company stairlift, rails may be mounted to your walls, existing stair rails, or to the stairs themselves.